lyttle123/Anonymous-Mode/etc/default/README.md

 # How to do ?

-copy this file to /etc/default folder
+Copy this file to /etc/default folder

     sudo cp tor /etc/default

+# Anonymous File

+Also is default configure file to work with anonymous

+# How to do ?

+Copy anonymous to /etc/default folder

+    sudo cp anonymous/etc/default